djfrsn/gulp-studio/README.md

 #### Status

 Studi˚v0.1.2 is currently in the process of being tested.
-If your not interested in maintaing Studi˚ I would check back later.
+If your not interested in maintaining Studi˚ I would check back later.

 ## Quickstart